AarshBatra/biteSizedAQ/25.first.resp.sensor.human.body.aq.toolkit/README.md

 relationship of PM2.5 mass concentration with aerosol extinction coefficient and RH in Hefei, China. *Aerosol and Air Quality Research*, 21(11), 200386. <https://aaqr.org/articles/aaqr-23-06-oa-0139>

+***Note on geographic scope:*** The epidemiological studies cited for Signals 1 and 2 draw primarily on Chinese urban datasets, where large-scale air quality monitoring has produced some of the most comprehensive research available.
+The biological mechanisms they support — Mie scattering, lacrimation response, and airway irritation from NO₂ and SO₂ — are universal physiological and physical processes that apply regardless of geography.
+The datasets are Chinese; the mechanisms are not.

 #### 2. The Chemical Sharpness: Eye & Throat Irritation (NO2 & SO2)